 Italy is one of my favorite countries.
 I’ve visited many parts of the country and yet there are still so many places I want to discover.
 To me, Italy is the epitome of the dolce vita.
 It is the food, the people, the language, the heritage, the charming towns and last but not least the beauty of the landscape.
 This post covers a 10 day Italy itinerary – the must-see places, especially for first-time visitors.
 It also covers essential tips on planning a trip to Italy.

-If you’ve got only 10 days in Italy it allows you to visit only a few spots.
-And surely this country has so many facets and lovely places to go, you should start your Italy adventure in Venice.
+If you’ve got only 10 days in Italy available for your epic journey it allows you to visit a couple of fantastic places.
+And surely this country has so many facets and lovely places to go.
+Start your Italy adventure in Venice.

 Venice is magic.
 Allow yourself 3 days in the city of bridges.
 Immerse in the narrow alleys between hundreds of canals, don’t look on any map but just go with the flow.
 You will discover beautiful corners, lovely bars, and restaurants and of course, the landmarks of Venice is so famous for.